 F is the letter Toyota designated to a special project in the late 80s which would become the Lexus LS400; Toyota's foray into the luxury auto market.
 Some 20 years later that letter "F" would mean something else as it denoted performance vehicles sold under the Lexus marque for the first time ever.

-Enter the mid 2000's, BMW and Mercedes Benz along with Audi were having success with souped up versions of their entry level sedans.
-The M3 being at the forefront and defining the category, Lexus engineer Yukihiko Yaguchi and a small team decided to focus on their new IS platform to create something special.
-Having worked on the Toyota Supra, Yaguchi and his team used a test mule with a 1UR-FE out of other V8 Lexus products and later tuning the suspension on the world renown Fuji International Speedway.
+Enter the mid-2000s, BMW and Mercedes Benz along with Audi were having success with souped-up versions of their entry-level sedans.
+The M3 is at the forefront and defining the category, Lexus engineer Yukihiko Yaguchi and a small team decided to focus on their new IS platform to create something special.
+Having worked on the Toyota Supra, Yaguchi, and his team used a test mule with a 1UR-FE out of other V8 Lexus products and later tuned the suspension on the world-renowned Fuji International Speedway.